Wicomico Farm & Home Show

 The Wicomico Farm and Home Show came to be in 1936.
 Mildred and Harry Banks, Howard and Mary Humphreys, Ethel and Irving Guy, Charles Wright and other local farmers and businesses formed a group to compete and show off their achievements, such as baked goods, canned goods, woodworking projects, produce and of course, livestock.

-The event started at the Eastern Shore Baseball League field, behind where the Wicomico Youth and Civic Center now stands.
+The event started at the Eastern Shore Baseball League field, behind where the Wicomico Youth & Civic Center now stands.
 It has had many homes over time, one being at the old Armory where the Wicomico County Public Library is currently.
 In 1942 when the United States became heavily involved in World War II there was no show due to the Army needing the Armory.
 Other locations have been the old auction block on South Division Street and the Pratt Phillips Canning House on Fitzwater St. For many years the event was held at the old Civic Center on Glen Avenue until it burned down.
-The show was not put on again for 2 or 3 years until the Civic Center was rebuilt.
-Once rebuilt, the show was held at the Civic Center until its relocation to Winterplace Park, where it is now held annually.
+The show was not put on again for two or three years until the Civic Center was rebuilt.
+Once rebuilt, the show was held at the Civic Center until its relocation to WinterPlace Park, where it is now held annually.

 Today many of the same exhibits remain, as well as new ones: artwork, photography and handwork of all types.
 Exhibiting at the Farm and Home Show has become a family tradition over the years with 4th and 5th generations entering their achievements.